truenas/documentation/content/TrueCommand/TCGettingStarted/Install/InstallTCCloud.md

 {{< hint info >}}
 Please note that a credit card number is required for Cloud Signups.

-Purchasing a TrueCommand license as part of an Enterprise contract provides special benefits.
-Contact [**iXsystems Customer Support**]({{< relref "/TrueCommand/Introduction/Support.md" >}}).
-Request a sign-up code from a member of the Deployment Team.
-This code provides the TrueCommand Cloud license at no cost for the duration of the contract.
+If you're purchasing TrueNAS Enterprise hardware or licenses, you might be eligible to receive an additional TrueCommand license that lasts the duration of the TrueNAS Enterprise contract.
+Contact [**iXsystems Customer Support**]({{< relref "/TrueCommand/Introduction/Support.md" >}}) for more details about adding TrueCommand to your TrueNAS Enterprise purchase.
 {{< /hint >}}

 ## Getting Started with Cloud Deployment